PATHOGENESIS OF ACUTE BACTERIAL ARTHRITIS

 Epidemiology of Nongonococcal Bacterial Arthritis

-Although hematogenous infections with virulent organisms such as S. aureus, H. influenzae, and pyogenic streptococci occur in healthy persons, there ...
+Although hematogenous infections with virulent organisms such as S. aureus, H. influenzae, and pyogenic streptococci occur ...